TebanVe/partitionTest/README.md

 # Torus Partitioning and Matrix Analysis

-This project implements and analyzes methods for computing mass and stiffness matrices on triangulated torus manifolds, based on the paper "Partitions of Minimal Length on Manifolds" by Bogosel et al. It also includes tools for visualizing the torus mesh and the results of matrix analysis.
+This project implements and analyzes methods for computing mass and stiffness matrices on triangulated torus manifolds, based on the paper "Partitions of Minimal Length on Manifolds" by Bogosel et al. It includes tools for visualizing the torus mesh, matrix analysis, and advanced optimization techniques for partition computation.

 ## Installation